MicrosoftDocs/powerapps-docs/powerapps-docs/dev-community-plan.md

 You cannot apply add-ons to the quantities that we include.
 If you hit capacity limits, we recommend purchasing PowerApps Plan 2.
 Learn more about it from the [PowerApps pricing page](https://powerapps.microsoft.com/pricing/).

+> [!NOTE]
-**Note** : the capacity of the individual environment, whether or not it's used, doesn't contribute to your company's overall quota.
+> : the capacity of the individual environment, whether or not it's used, doesn't contribute to your company's overall quota.

 ## Publishing to AppSource
 Do you have an app you would like to share with customers?
 We now support a PowerApps Test Drive solution on [AppSource.com](https://appsource.microsoft.com) as a way for you to share apps and flows with customers, and generate leads for your business.
 For more information, see [Let customers test drive your apps on AppSource](dev-appsource-test-drive.md).